SamLS42/BigChat/README.md

 Adjust these settings to tailor the chat experience to your needs.

-## Vertical Slice Architecture

-Each functional slice (chat management, settings, notifications, etc.) is decoupled within the application.
-This approach isolates changes and new features to individual slices, making the project easier to maintain, extend, and test.

 ## Disclaimer

 **This project is not intended for production use.**